 About Spectrum in Aggieland

-- Provide a safe space for students on the Autism Spectrum
+- Provide a safe space for students by offering a pop-up sensory room

-To learn more, please fill out the interest form below to be placed on our mailing list.
+To learn more, please fill out the interest form to be placed on our mailing list.
+You are also welcome to contact Disability Resources and ask to speak to an Access Coordinator who facilitates the group.
+Please contact the office at 979.845.1637 or [email protected].

 - Primary Coordinator: Joshua Page, Access Coordinator – [email protected]